riyabhatnagar021/Image_brightness_detection/README.md

 Certain regions of images will be selected to pickup the brightness level and finally averaging those value will give the average brightness level of the image.

+I used Computer Vision and is built on Google Colab.

 Step 1: Run img_bright.ipynb

 ![one](https://user-images.githubusercontent.com/50323219/66265957-31a3a200-e83c-11e9-8c74-27e0bbbdf8f3.JPG)